Harmonised risk indicators

 With the targets of the Farm to fork (F2F) and Biodiversity strategies, the EU seeks to

-1. halve the use and risks of chemical pesticides by 2030 (F2F-2) and
+1. halve the use and risks of chemical pesticides by 2030 (F2F 1) and

-2. halve the use of more hazardous pesticides by 2030 (F2F-2).
+2. halve the use of more hazardous pesticides by 2030 (F2F 2).

 The progress of these targets is monitored with an indicator that is similar to the HRI indicator, but it has a different reference period (HRI: 2011–2013, F2F: 2015–2017) and examined substances (HRI: Plant protection products, F2F: Chemical plant protection products).
-As its name suggests, the From farm to fork strategy concerns agriculture, but the indicator also involves plant protection products used in other sectors.
+As its name suggests, the from Farm to fork strategy concerns agriculture, but the indicator also involves plant protection products used in other sectors.

 Because the terms used in the targets are not perfectly unambiguous, we have defined them in the list below.